schinckel/django-shared-property/README.rst

   * Q (Specifically, within a When, but it could work elsewhere)
   * Concat
   * Value
-  * Lower
-  * Upper
+  * Lower and Upper (but only on Python objects that have these as attributes)
   * ExpressionWrapper
+  * CombinedExpresson
+  * Coalesce (but see the note below)

 Within the context of a Q expression, you can use ``__isnull`` and ``__exact`` lookups.

 You can even refer to constants in your Python file, such as the different values of an Enum.
+The return value of your python object will then correctly return instances of the Enum.

 If your chosen expression/function/value does not work, then it may be possible to implement it.